spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202106.0/merchant-portal-marketplace-product-feature-integration.md

 {% info_block warningBox "Verification" %}

+1. Log in to the Merchant Portal, go to the product list and edit a product by clicking on a row.
-* Make sure the `PriceProductVolumeValidatorPlugin` plugin is set up by submitting a price with a higher quantity than 1, on the edit product page in the Merchant Portal.
+2. Make sure the `PriceProductVolumeValidatorPlugin` plugin is set up by submitting a price with a higher quantity than 1, on the edit product page in the Merchant Portal.

 {% endinfo_block %}